awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-cw-dimension.md

 ## Properties<a name="aws-properties-cw-dimension-properties"></a>

 `Name`  <a name="cfn-cloudwatch-alarm-dimension-name"></a>
 The name of the dimension, from 1–255 characters in length\.
+This dimension name must have been included when the metric was published\.
 *Required*: Yes
 *Type*: String
 *Minimum*: `1`